awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-video-object-detection.md

 You can follow the instructions in [Create a Labeling Job \(Console\)](sms-create-labeling-job-console.md) to learn how to create a video frame object tracking job in the SageMaker console\.
 In step 10, choose **Video \- Object detection** from the **Task category** dropdown list\.
 Select the task type you want by selecting one of the cards in **Task selection**\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/sms/video/task-type-vod.gif)

-If you set your take time limit to be greater than 8 hours, you must set `MaxSessionDuration` for your IAM execution role to at least 8 hours\.
-To see how to update this value for your IAM role in the IAM console, see [Modifying a Role Maximum Session Duration \(Console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/roles-managingrole-editing-console.html#roles-modify_max-session-duration) in the IAM User Guide\.

 ### Create a Labeling Job \(API\)<a name="sms-video-od-create-labeling-job-api"></a>